Skip to content

 TCP 8443IngressApplication GUI/API on the UniFi Console

-TCP 8880–8882IngressHotspot portal redirection over HTTP
+TCP 8880–8882IngressHotspot portal redirection (HTTP)

-TCP 8843IngressHotspot portal redirection over HTTPS
+TCP 8843IngressHotspot portal redirection (HTTPS)

 TCP 8444IngressSecure portal for Hotspot